 We focus on high-quality, safe, and reliable care to ensure that parents and their son have the best possible experience.
 Over 60,000 circumcisions have been performed using our technique over the last three decades.

 For full detail on the Pollock Technique™ circumcision method that will be applied in your son’s circumcision please visit the Our Method page.
 For information on what to expect during and after a baby circumcision please see below.

-Gentle Procedures Toronto was founded by Dr. Roland Sing and Dr. Amith Mulla.
-Both doctors have trained in Pollock Technique™ circumcision with Dr. Neil Pollock.
+Gentle Procedures Toronto was founded by Dr. Roland Sing.
+Doctor Sing has trained in Pollock Technique™ circumcision with Dr. Neil Pollock.

 Dr. Pollock is one of the most experienced circumcision providers in Canada, and his clinic has safely completed over 40,000 infant circumcisions over the last two decades.
 Infant circumcision is our specialty and no other clinic group in Canada has the same experience in circumcising baby boys.